vituscze/prog1en/README.md

 For your semestral project, you will choose and solve a nontrivial programming task.
 Students typically implement some interesting algorithm, write a simple computer game or a command line tool.
 Before you start working on your project, I'll first need to approve the topic to make sure it's not too easy (or too hard).
 Send me a short description and specification of your project and wait for me to approve it before you start writing code.

-I recommend picking a topic before the end of the year (calendar, not academic year).
-Similarly, the project itself should be submitted and presented before the end of the exam period.
-However, the absolute deadline to submit your project is the end of August (i.e. next year).
-I won't accept any submissions after this date.
+Deadlines for proposals and submissions can be found [here](https://ksvi.mff.cuni.cz/~dingle/2023-4/prog_1/programming_1.html).
 To submit your project, you need to provide the following:

 * **Implementation** - source code
 * **Test data** - sample inputs and outputs, if applicable